-But let’s be honest here.
-How many of you have ONLY purchased bike components and accessories from a traditional bricks and mortar shop?
+But let’s not sugarcoat things here.
+How many of you have ONLY bought bike parts and accessories from a conventional store that has bricks and mortar locations?
 Not many.

 Online Bike Shop